shrebox/Privacy-Attacks-in-Machine-Learning/ModelInversion/README.md

 ## Model Inverison

+### How to run:

+$ python model_inversions.py --help --> To see all the possible argument options

+usage: Membership Inference Attack [-h]
+                                   [--modelPath MODELPATH]
+                                   [--iterations ITERATIONS]

+optional arguments:
+  -h, --help            show this help message and exit --modelPath           path of the targert model, default: Our Target Model --iterations          number of iterations mi_face should perform

 ### Data
 We are using a dataset called 'Atnt Dataset of Faces'.
 It has 1 channel images of 40 different persons, 10 different images for each person.
 The images have a dimension of 112 * 92 pixels.